-Data collected at the traps will include the number of each species captured, lengths, fate of captured fish, representative age classification by scale samples, and the time, distance from shore, and depth the trap was fished.
-Variables that will be used in conjunction with outmigrant capture rates will include Susitna River discharge at Gold Creek, temperature, turbidity, time of day, time of season, horizontal and vertical distribution in the water column, and mean fish length.
+Data collected at the traps will include species number, lengths, distance from shore, depth fished, fate of captured fish, representative age classification by scale samples, and time fished.
+Variables that will be used to measure outmigrant capture rates will include Gold Creek discharge, temperature, diurnal timing, turbidity, seasonal timing, horizontal and vertical distribution in the water column, and weather conditions.
 Data not collected at the smolt trap will be obtained from the Aquatic Habitat program or other Su Hydro study group responsible for collection of the particular data elements (R&M, USGS, etc.).
 Data will be analyzed primarily by species and age class.

 Incubation and emergence studies will be conducted in the upper river habitat locations that have had redd locations identified or spawning determined to occur by resident species.
 The study will involve obtaining limited samples of developing eggs by redd pumping or excavation at sites being monitored for intragravel temperature by the Aquatic Habitat study group.
 Electrofishing gear will be used to sample emerging alevins in the spring.
-Thermal data and development information will be transferred to the group conducting a laboratory incubation study with the intragravel temperatures being transferred to this organization on a weekly basis.
+Thermal data and development information will be transferred to the group conducting a laboratory incubation study with the intragravel temperatures being transferred to this organization on a weekly basis if such a study is funded by the Alaska Power Authority.

-Species to be included in the egg development study will include sockeye and chum, salmon if sufficient redds are located for a complete sampling program for each species in areas that may be affected by the mainstem or temperature changes.
+Species to be included in the development will include sockeye, chum, and pink salmon if sufficient redds are located for a complete sampling program for each species in areas that may be affected by the mainstem or temperature changes.
 Data recorded will include numbers and percentages of eggs or juveniles at various stages of development at each sampling site, for each species.